kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 44: April 14, 2020

+**Today's Progress**: I continued the MEAN course on Udemy.
+Finished section 9 and 10.
+This last section was about displaying better error messages to the user and improving the user experience of the mean app.
+I still have a few sections to finish but I believe I'm very close to finsishing this course.

+**Thoughts**: I love days when I get to be productive from the get go.
+I woke up earlier than usual did my habits and all that good stuff and now I'm about to start working from home (my internship) and I will have a free relaxed time when I get off from work mode.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/mean-stack-udemy/commit/19ddc85585c280404bee74144a3d7e7f2cd98049)

+---

 ### Day 43: April 13, 2020

 **Today's Progress**: I continued the MEAN course on Udemy.
 Worked on section 9.
 I started implementing the authorization part of the application, I added the creator property to the post so we can manage who can edit and delete it later.